Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Proposed Method

 We propose an early-step seed selection method to improve the quality of human-oriented images generated from machine-oriented ones using guided diffusion.
-As diffusion models are highly sensitive to the random seed, selecting an optimal seed is critical for reconstructing the image with high fidelity to the original one.
+As diffusion models are highly sensitive to the choice of random seed, selecting an optimal seed is critical for reconstructing the image with high fidelity to the original one.
 However, evaluating multiple seeds through full diffusion processes is computationally expensive.
-To reduce cost, we introduce a strategy to identify the optimal seed based on intermediate outputs from early reverse diffusion steps.
+To address this, we introduce a strategy that identifies the optimal seed based on intermediate outputs obtained at early steps of the reverse diffusion process.
+An overview of the proposed framework is illustrated in Fig. \ref{fig:overview}.
+The process can be divided into two stages: seed selection at the encoder side and full reconstruction at the decoder side.